versatica/mediasoup-website/_includes/documentation/v3/mediasoup-client/api/Transport.md

 #### transport.getStats()
 {: #transport-getStats .code}

-Gets the local transport statistics by calling `getStats()` in the underlying peerconnection.
+Gets the local transport statistics by calling `getStats()` in the underlying `RTCPeerConnection` instance.

 > `@async`
 >